Melissa A. Napolitano

 EDUCATIONAL PUBLIC HEALTH PRACTICE

 As part of the field learning experience for PubH 6500, Dr. Napolitano and her students work directly with non-profit agencies to address public health topics and areas of need for the clients.
 The class works in teams on a grant proposal related to one of the top health domains.
-The projects target a health domain and specifically focus on changing a behavior (i.e., physical activity, COVID mitigation, medication adherence).
+The projects target a health domain and specifically focus on changing a behavior or social topic (i.e., physical activity, social connection, falls among the elderly).
 Groups present their program plan to the class and agency; the top two proposals are selected for possible funding submission by the Agency.

 Dr. Napolitano's research is focused on delivering evidence based psychosocial interventions for physical activity and weight management through innovative digital delivery channels.
 Her work specifically addresses physical activity promotion, weight loss, and prevention of weight gain at various life stages including young adulthood and during pregnancy and the postpartum period.
 Dr. Napolitano's research leverages digital tools and health communication strategies to improve cardiovascular and metabolic health and reduce health disparities.
 This research has high translation potential and is well-suited for developing multidisciplinary partnerships.